lowtechninja/Windows-Hardening/README.md

 # Windows-Hardening
-A collection of tools and scripts for helping harden to DISA baselines
+A collection of tools and scripts for hardening to DISA baselines